 Social Science: Visual Perception and Cognition

-Supervising Faculty Members: Dennis Proffitt
+Supervising Faculty Member: Dennis Proffitt

-Specialization: Visual Perception and Cognition
+Specialization: Visual perception and cognition

 Research Focus: We will study how people scale their spatial perceptions with their bodies.
 For example, hills appear steeper when people are tired, encumbered, physically unfit, or elderly and in declining health.